opensemanticsearch/open-semantic-search/docs/doc/modules/README.md

 	+ **ETL Exporter** or Loader for Solr or [Elastic Search](../../etl/elasticsearch): Indexing the data to search index
 * **Trigger**: Your CMS or your file system (file system monitoring) will notify the web service (API) when there is new data or when content changed, so you dont have to burn resources for recrawl often to be able to find new or changed content very soon
 * **[Web services (REST-API)](../admin/rest-api)**: Available via standard network protocol HTTP and waiting until you (i.e. using the web admin interface) or another service (i.e. using the REST-API) demands actions like crawling a directory or a webpage and starting this actions
-* **[Queue manager (Celery on RabbitMQ)](../admin/config/queue)**: Managing task queue and starting of text extraction, analysis, data enrichment and indexing jobs by the right balance of parallel workers
+* **[Queue manager (Celery on RabbitMQ)](../admin/queue/README.md)**: Managing task queue and starting of text extraction, analysis, data enrichment and indexing jobs by the right balance of parallel workers
 * **[Scheduler](../admin/config/scheduler)**: Managing starting of scheduled indexing jobs.
 This can be crontab for Cron starting the command line tools.
 Or you schedule (re)crawl or data import jobs with the web interface of ManifoldCF which brings its own scheduler)

 # Workflow of document processing, extract, transform, load (ETL) and enhancing by data enrichment and data analysis

-How new data will be handled with this components and [ETL (extract, transform, load), document processing, data analysis and data enrichment](../../open-semantic-etl):
+How new data will be handled by this components and [ETL (extract, transform, load), document processing, data analysis and data enrichment](../../open-semantic-etl):
 * A user manually or a Cron daemon automatically from time to time starts a command
 * The command line tools or the web API getting this command starts a ETL (extract, transform, load), data analysis and data enrichment chain to import, analyze and index data
 * A input plugin or [connector](../admin/connectors) (i.e. the connector for the file system or the connector for a website) reads from its datasource